nsteffensen/catacity/README.md

 # UDACITY Catalog App Project - Nils Steffensen

 This Python script is an assignment part of the Full Stack Developer Nonadegree from Udacity, being submitted by Nils Steffensen.
+It allows a user to log in with their Google account, and save media items under the categories of Albums, Books or Movies.
+An SQL script is available to populate sample items (obviously not under your account).

+View a Category (the View link next to the Category name) in order to add new items.

 ## Pre-requiste setup